-- Procedure or treatment room services like immunisations or vaccinations
+- Some Procedure or treatment room services like private immunisations or vaccinations

 - Workcover (whilst your claim is pending)

-We encourage patients to have one month’s supply of essential prescription medications to get you through in case you become unwell or are required to self-isolate in the event you come into contact with someone who has coronavirus.
+- We encourage patients to have a sensible supply of prescription medications to get you through 2-3 weeks in case you are required to self-isolate.

-Here’s 3 recommended websites for reliable, up-to-date information to keep health professionals and the community informed of the latest Coronovirus (Covid-19) updates.
-Click on the buttons below:
+These 3 websites offer reliable, up-to-date information to keep health professionals and the community informed of the latest Coronovirus (Covid19) updates: